Aortic valve regurgitation

 Occasionally the murmur heard may be holodiastolic, reflecting increased disease severity, and there may be an additional mid-diastolic Austin Flint murmur heard at the apex, attributed to the regurgitant jet striking the anterior mitral valve leaflet 1-3.

-Aortic regurgitation is also infamously associated with a number of eponymous signs, all of which are now rare due to the decreased incidence of syphilitic aortitis 2,5,6.
+Aortic regurgitation is also infamously associated with several eponymous signs, all of which are now rare due to the decreased incidence of syphilitic aortitis 2,5,6.
 A detailed discussion of these rare signs is beyond the scope of this article.

 Patients with chronic aortic regurgitation compensate for the leakage into the left ventricle by increasing total stroke volume (this is the forward ‘true’ stroke volume in addition to the volume leaking) ejected by the left ventricle through dilation and hypertrophy of the left ventricle 2,3.
 This results in systolic hypertension, accounting for the wide pulse pressure, and aortic and arterial pressures rapidly falling during late systole and diastole, accounting for the timing of the murmur and the various eponymous signs 2,3.

 This adaptive mechanism is able to compensate for even severe aortic regurgitation, however, eventually fails and the end-diastolic volume becomes too large and the ejection fraction and forward (rather than ‘total’) stroke volume both fall 2,3.
 It is at this point where patients manifest clinical features of heart failure 2,3.

 Predisposing factors or causes of chronic aortic regurgitation can broadly be divided into being due to root disease or due to intrinsic valvulopathy, although there is overlap 2,3:

 root disease: hypertension, congenital bicuspid aortic valve, connective tissue disorders (e.g. Marfan syndrome, Ehlers-Danlos syndrome, osteogenesis imperfecta, etc.), aortic dissection, Takayasu arteritis, syphilitic aortitis, etc.